Filling random cycles: Introduction

 Unfortunately, as explained to the author by Robert Young, a geometrically meaningful probability measure on the space of all cycles of mass $\leq N$ may be too much to ask for.
 The issue is one of picking a scale: say we are trying to build a random 1-Lipschitz curve in a finite-dimensional space.
 If the curve is to fluctuate randomly at scale $\epsi$, then over time $1$ it will only travel a distance on the order of $\sqrt{\epsi}$.
 Thus there is no way of ensuring random behavior in a scale-free way.
 This idea of decomposing a finite-mass cycle into pieces at different scales can be made precise using the notion of a \emph{corona decomposition}, as in \cite{Jones} (in dimension 1) and \cite{Young} (in higher dimensions).

 On the other hand, there are a number of ways of, and a number of motivations for, building random ``space-filling'' cycles of mass $O(N)$ which look essentially trivial on balls of radius $N^{-1/n}$.
-Our main theorems characterize three models of this form which exhibit similar isoperimetric behavior, and we hypothesize that this behavior should be generic for models whose randomness occurs mainly at large scales---an idea which may have a precise Fourier-analytic formulation.
+Our main theorems characterize three models of this form which exhibit similar isoperimetric behavior, and we hypothesize that this behavior should be generic for models which are random at many scales, including the largest---an idea which may have a precise Fourier-analytic formulation.

 This isoperimetric behavior is described in codimension $d$ by the function

 \begin{thmA} Let $Z$ be a $k$-cycle on $S^n$ obtained by sampling $N$ oriented great $k$-spheres independently from the uniform distribution on the oriented Grassmannian $\widetilde\Gr_{k+1}(\mathbb{R}^{n+1})$.
 Then there are constants $C>c>0$ depending on $n$ and $k$ such that